Torben2907/qml-supervised/README.md

 ```

 Please note:
-The code reproducability has been tested with [Docker](https://github.com/docker).
+Code reproducability has been tested with [Docker](https://github.com/docker)
-Let me know if there are any issues!
+but let me know if there are any issues!

 torben.heckes@uni-duesseldorf.de

 ---